Originally written: 3/11/2011; last update: 7/7/2018

 In late 2011, Linux kernel developers began work on a new way to boot Linux on EFI-based systems.
 This approach turns the Linux kernel into an EFI application.
 Once loaded, the kernel takes over the computer, effectively bypassing the need for a boot loader in the strictest sense.
 This approach has its own unique advantages and disadvantages, as detailed on this page.
 (If you're interested in the technical details, you can read about them in the Linux Kernel Mailing List thread on this topic.)

 The Linux kernel's EFI stub loader has a number of unique features.
-Some are positive, some are negative, and some can be either:
+Some are positive, some are negative, and some can be either.
+Broadly speaking, reasons you might want to use it include:

 Installing the EFI stub loader entails configuring your 3.3.0 or later kernel and compiling it (or obtaining a suitably pre-configured kernel) and then installing the kernel on your ESP (or on some other EFI-accessible partition) in the usual way for an EFI boot loader.
 If you need help compiling your own kernel, consult a Web page on the topic, such as How to: Compile Linux Kernel 2.6 or Compiling the Linux Kernel.
 If you've never done it before, be aware that the worst part of the task is sifting through the thousands of kernel options to decide what you need.
 A generic kernel configuration file can be handy; it will set the options that will work on most computers, similar to what distribution providers use.
 You should pay attention to one, or possibly two, kernel configuration options: